bw0rth/pync/README.md

    or the hostname of the server machine.</br>
    The <i>port</i> parameter should be an integer between 1 and 65535 inclusive and determines the port number the target server is listening on.</br>
-   The return value is a NetcatConnection object.
+   The return value is a NetcatTCPConnection object.

    > :warning: NOTE</br>
-   > The NetcatConnection object does not close itself after use.</br>
+   > A NetcatConnection object does not close itself after use.</br>
    > So be sure to either use it's close() method or use a with statement
    > to automatically close it after use.

-   Use the NetcatConnection.run() method to run **pync**.
+   After connecting, use the NetcatTCPConnection.run() method to run netcat.

    Example:
    ```py